 1) Buy an upgraded, more environmentally-friendly system, which uses the approved AC refrigerant.

 2) Call an HVAC company to replace the parts in your current air conditioner to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could void your warranty(ies).

 3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call San Antonio Air Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call San Antonio Air Service Experts today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!